-These Four Fabulous Recipes for Korean Beef Tacos can help you make Korean food at home if you’ve loved Korean tacos from a food truck!
-Use the slow cooker or the pressure cooker and make Korean Beef Tacos for your Taco Tuesday dinner!
+If you love Korean Tacos from a food cart, these Four Fabulous Recipes for Korean Beef Tacos can help you make Korean food at home!
+Use the slow cooker or the Instant Pot and enjoy Korean Beef Tacos for a tasty dinner!

 For all you food truck taco lovers we’re updating this post to include Four Fabulous Recipes for Korean Beef Tacos!
 These are food-truck style tacos you can make right in your own kitchen, and we’ve included two slow cooker Korean beef recipes and two Instant Pot Korean beef recipes so you can choose the cooking method you prefer.
 Serve the Korean Beef in corn or flour tortillas, with kimchi or cabbage slaw and a squeeze of lime.
 Perfection!